Email editors

 1146

-From the technical perspective, applying the condition effectively creates a Jinja condition rendered in HTML.
-In order to check or edit conditions in Jinja, click on Edit condition under Display condition in Row Properties.
+From the technical perspective, applying the condition creates a Jinja condition rendered in HTML.
+To check or edit conditions in Jinja, click on Edit display condition under Display condition in Row Properties.

 1078

-Note: If you are acquainted with Jinja, you do not have to rely on the condition to be generated automatically.
-Instead, you can write it in Jinja yourself by not choosing Add segment/s but Add condition.
+Note: If you know Jinja, you don't have to rely on the condition to be generated automatically.
+Instead, you can write it in Jinja yourself by choosing Add condition.

 820

 After hovering your mouse over the row in the editor, you will notice 4 icons at the top right corner.
 These allow you to comment on, save, delete, or copy the row.
-The same buttons can be accessed at the top right of the Row properties panel, as shown in the picture below.
-Saving your custom made rows will store them within the Asset Manager so that they can be accessed and reused, or modified later.
+The same buttons can be accessed at the top right of the Row Properties panel.
+Saving your custom made rows will store them within the Asset Manager so that they can be accessed and reused or modified later.

-After clicking the save button, you will be presented with a popup asking you to name the row you are saving and will give you the option to add tags or include it in an initiative for further clarity.
+After clicking the Save button, a pop-up will ask you to name the row you are saving and allow you to add tags or include it in an initiative for further clarity.

 986